2026 · 05 · 02 · Sat

 Why it matters

-Companies should be cautious about employees using free accounts for work topics.
-Default settings matter because most users never change them.
-This may push teams toward paid plans or approved internal tools for sensitive work.
-It also affects customer-facing recommendations: “free” may come with trade-offs.
+Be cautious about employees using free accounts for work topics.
+Defaults matter because most users never change them.

 D · Theme of the day